markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Add a Little HTML

 HTML (Hypertext Markup Language) is the underlying structure of any webpage.
-Every piece of the Run Buddy mock-up&mdash;the header, sign-up form, trainer images&mdash;is an HTML element.
+Every piece of the Run Buddy mock-up&mdash;the header, sign-up form, trainer images&mdash;will be contained in an HTML element.
 The `index.html` file that we created in the previous step will hold all of this content and code.

 We could open this single file in our code editor (VS Code), but we should start thinking about Run Buddy as a project that will eventually have multiple files and folders.
 So let's open the entire `run-buddy` folder in VS Code.